jozefrebjak/radius-api/README.md

 1. procedure-userAddOrEdit.sql
 2. procedure-nasAdd.sql

-Log to your database and run the sql statements in that files.
+Log to your database and run the sql statements from that files.

 ### Step 4: Run Radius API Server as a service